 When dissolved in water under typical conditions, only about 1% of acetic acid molecules are present in the ionized form, (Figure 4.6).
 (The use of a double-arrow in the equation above denotes the partial reaction aspect of this process, a concept addressed fully in the chapters on chemical equilibrium.)

 |Common Strong Acids|

 |Compound Formula||Name in Aqueous Solution|

 A base is a substance that will dissolve in water to yield hydroxide ions, OH−.
 The most common bases are ionic compounds composed of alkali or alkaline earth metal cations (groups 1 and 2) combined with the hydroxide ion—for example, NaOH and Ca(OH)2.
-Unlike the acid compounds discussed previously, these compounds do not react chemically with water; instead they dissolve and dissociate, releasing hydroxide ions directly into the solution.
+When these compounds dissolve in water, hydroxide ions are released directly into the solution.
 For example, KOH and Ba(OH)2 dissolve in water and dissociate completely to produce cations (K+ and Ba2+, respectively) and hydroxide ions, OH−.
 These bases, along with other hydroxides that completely dissociate in water, are considered strong bases.

 Consider as an example the dissolution of lye (sodium hydroxide) in water: